 What’s so important about form widths?

-If you don’t know or care, your conversion rates will probably dive low or below the industry average.
+Not knowing these things could affect your conversion rates.
 However, with some simple research and tweaks, you’ll be able to give your visitors a better experience with your forms and increase your conversion rates.

 Jotform forms are already mobile responsive by default.
 You don’t need to optimize your form width if your website or the page where you will embed the form is also mobile responsive.